Machine Learning in Data Analytics: How It Works for Your Business?

 Product price optimization is one of the many use cases of ML.
 AI tech writer Igor Bobriakov explains:

-Having a right price both for the customer and the retailer is a significant advantage brought by the optimization mechanisms.
+Having the right price both for the customer and the retailer is a significant advantage brought by the optimization mechanisms.
 The price formation process depends not only on the costs to produce an item but on the wallet of a typical customer and the competitor`s offers.
 The tools for data analysis bring this issue to a new level of its approaching.

 As ML evolves as a predictive analytics tool, coupled with business intelligence tools like Tableau, business managers can make even better sense of their big data.